Filters

 - Length of contract: Temporary/ Fixed-term

-- Strong communication, interpersonal and negotiation skills.
+- Strong facilitation and presentation skills.

 *When clicking on “Apply”, you will be redirected to the original job announcement and details